Channel Descriptions

 Step 1: Submit presentation content via the online submissions system.
 For specific data collected, visit https://aihaconnect.org/.

 Step 2: Each conference presentation proposal receives a two-level review.
-First, at least two technical reviewers, selected from volunteers within the AIHA membership to serve as subject matter experts, review submissions to ensure they are scientifically sound, innovative, and relevant to the profession.
+The first review is conducted by technical reviewers, who are subject matter experts selected from AIHA members and the submitter's peer group.
+These volunteers review submissions to ensure they are scientifically sound, innovative, and relevant to the profession.
 There is no cap on the number of reviewers that may be assigned to a proposal.
-This technical review process occurs prior to a second review by the Conference Program Committee (CPC) review and assists the CPC in selecting the final content to be presented in the next conference's education program.
+This technical review process occurs prior to a second review by the Conference Program Committee (CPC) and assists the CPC in selecting the final content to be presented in the next conference's education program.

 Questions asked and answered by the reviewers during the conference presentation technical review process include:

-- Will this presentation be of interest to the AIHA Connect audience?
+- This presentation will be of interest to the AIHA Connect audience (Rating 1-5)

-- Is the content of this session current and relevant to OEHS professionals?
+- The content of this session is current and relevant to OEHS professionals (Rating 1-5)

-- Should this presentation be accepted for the AIHA Connect program?
+- This presentation should be accepted for AIHA Connect (Yes/No)

 In addition to scores and feedback from technical reviewers, the CPC also uses attendee ratings from previous conferences to inform their selection.
 Finally, data from AIHA surveys help identify content priorities and needs for the current year's conference.
 The review process is blind, and speaker information is not shared.